XTreePath: A generalization of XPath to handle real world structural variation: Evaluation

 We evaluate the ability to recover from shift on each domain by splitting the pages of each domain into training and testing sets at various percentages.
 The pages of each domain are chosen randomly to simulate the different possible situations that could be encountered.

 In the following experiments each method is trained on a percentage of the dataset.
-In these experiments; 10\% percentage trained means that only 10\% of the pages from a domain are used in training to build XPaths and XTPaths.
+In these experiments; 10\% percentage trained means that only 10\% of the pages from a domain are used in training to build XPaths and XTreePaths.
 These are used to extract data from the remaining 90\% of the pages.

 In Figure \ref{fig:varytraining:recall} the aggregate recall is plotted against the percentage trained.
 This analyses how many wrappers are saved from needing to be relearned by using the different methods.
-We can observe the combination of XPath and tree paths as XTPath achieves a significant increase which confirms they are complementing each other.
+We can observe the combination of XPath and tree paths as XTreePath achieves a significant increase which confirms they are complementing each other.
 This is important because these methods do not directly replace each other and together are able to provide a more robust data extraction pipeline.
 Also, it is important to note the largest increase is with a lower percentage of training data.
 This is desired because the algorithm can perform even if a small number of pages have been collected which is often the case.
 This is because every annotated training page is a cost to the system.
-Also, some datasources will increase in size over time causing the trained precentage will shrink over time.
+Also, some data sources will increase in size over time causing the trained percentage will shrink over time.

 Next we evaluate the aggregate precision in Figure \ref{fig:varytraining:precision}.
 The most interesting result here is that as the training percentage is increased, the precision is reduced for XPath and tree paths.
 As more examples are learned, XPath and tree path have more data to try which results in higher false positives.
-When the methods are combined in XTPath the same number of false positives exists but the number of true positives increases and allows the precision formula to grow.
+When the methods are combined in XTreePath the same number of false positives exists but the number of true positives increases and allows the precision formula to grow.

 The aggregate F1-Score is shown in Figure \ref{fig:varytraining:f1}.
-Here the F1-Score of XTPath consistently outperform XPath and tree paths alone.
+Here the F1-Score of XTreePath consistently outperform XPath and tree paths alone.
 The advantage of XPath in precision is countered by it's low recall.